stakater/mto-docs/content/explanation/console.md

 ![image](../images/tenants_graph.png)

+## Caching and Database

+MTO integrates a dedicated database to streamline resource management.
+Now, all resources managed by MTO are efficiently stored in a Postgres database, enhancing the MTO Console's ability to efficiently retrieve all the resources for optimal presentation.

+The implementation of this feature is facilitated by the Bootstrap controller, streamlining the deployment process.
+This controller creates the PostgreSQL Database, establishes a service for inter-pod communication, and generates a secret to ensure secure connectivity to the database.

+Furthermore, the introduction of a dedicated cache layer ensures that there is no added burden on the kube API server when responding to MTO Console requests.
+This enhancement not only improves response times but also contributes to a more efficient and responsive resource management system.

 ## Conclusion

 The MTO Console is engineered to simplify complex multi-tenant management.
 The current iteration focuses on providing comprehensive visibility.
 Future updates could include direct CUD (Create/Update/Delete) capabilities from the dashboard, enhancing the console’s functionality.
 The Showback feature remains a standout, offering critical cost tracking and analysis.
 The delineation of roles between administrators and tenant users ensures a secure and organized operational framework.